MegaBedder/my-awesome-lua/README.md

 - [Luabuild](https://github.com/stevedonovan/luabuild) - A Custom Lua 5.2 Builder (tool to build a static Lua with bundled libraries)
 - [slua](https://github.com/philanc/slua) - A static build of Lua 5.3 for Linux, with a few extension libraries.

+### IDE and text editor
+- [ZeroBrane Studio](https://studio.zerobrane.com/) - a lightweight Lua IDE with code completion, syntax highlighting, live coding, code analyzer, and debugging support for Lua 5.x, LuaJIT, and other Lua engines.
+- [Lua Development Tools (LDT)](https://www.eclipse.org/ldt/) -  project provides plug-ins that implement a Lua IDE supporting the development of Lua scripts and applications.
+It adds a dedicated Lua perspective to the Eclipse Workbench, which, together with features such as syntax highlighting, scope-aware code completion, code folding, etc.
+- [Textadept](https://foicica.com/textadept/) - A fast, minimalist, and remarkably extensible cross-platform text editor
+- [The Howl Editor](https://howl.io/) - A general purpose, fast and lightweight editor with a keyboard-centric minimalistic user interface.
+Built on LuaJIT and fully programmable using Lua or Moonscript.
+- [SciTE](https://www.scintilla.org/SciTE.html) - a SCIntilla based Text Editor, with embedded Lua interpreter.
 -----------------

 ### I/O